CommonRoad/commonroad-scenario-designer/README.md

 ![GUI_Screenshot](./docs/source/images/gui/gui_screenshot.png)

+Within the GUI, you can also execute the different converters.
-The GUI can either activated via a Python API, command line, or executing a Python script.
+The GUI can either be activated via a Python API, command line, or executing a Python script.

 ####Python Script
-First you need to activate your python environment with the installed dependencies (we assume the environment is called _commonroad_.
+First you need to activate your python environment with the installed dependencies (we assume the environment is called _commonroad_).
-Afterward, you can start _CommonRoad Scenario Designer_ and the GUI opens:
+Afterward, you can start the _CommonRoad Scenario Designer_ and the GUI will open:

 ```bash
 $ conda activate commonroad